White Volta

 The White Volta or Nakambé (French: Volta blanche) is the headstream of the Volta River, Ghana's main waterway.
 The White Volta emerges in northern Burkina Faso, flows through Northern Ghana and empties into Lake Volta in Ghana.
-The White Volta's main tributaries are the Black Volta and the Red Volta.
+The White Volta's main tributaries are the Black Volta and the Red Volta.The river has a length of approximately 640–885 km, depending on the measurement method used, and drains a large transboundary basin shared primarily by Burkina Faso and Ghana.